telus/tds-core/guide/roadmap.md

 The TELUS Design System will continue to release incrementally while we work towards wide-reaching Platform initiatives.

+## Current Release V2 (March 2018)

-## Current release: TELUS Design System "v2": independently versioned components (March 2018)
+TELUS Design System "v2": independently versioned components (March 2018)

 Version 1 paved the way for re-architecting the React components into separately versioned packages.
 We now have a growing library of components that are identifiable with the `core-` prefix, which represents our seal of quality.